-While the world originated analog, with physical data such as audio/visual signals that change continuously, we now also make regular use of digital signal processing to turn the continuous analog signals into number samples, often transmitted using binary 0/1 sets.
+While the world originated analog, with physical data such as audio and visual signals that change continuously, we now also make regular use of digital signal processing to turn the continuous analog signals into number samples, often transmitted using binary 0/1 sets.
 A leading mechanism for sharing binary digital data streams of all kinds is the Internet Protocol.
 In this set of exercises, you’ll get a chance to connect your Raspberry Pi to a Local Area Network (LAN) and test out performance of the Raspberry Pi on the Internet.

 Some choices of interest may include: